Mubashir2611/PixelGram/README.md

 ## Introduction

-PixelGram social media with this user-friendly platform.
+PixelGram is a social media with user-friendly platform.
 Easily create and explore posts, and enjoy a robust authentication system and quick data fetching using React Query.

 ## Tech Stack